GuildCrafts/web-development-js/contracts/126-MetroRail-Data_Modeling.md

 12. Museum Isle
 ```

-When you complete this goal, consider doing the next iteration: [MetroRail: Web API Design, Building, and Documentation](https://github.com/GuildCrafts/web-development-js/issues/127).
+When you complete this goal, consider doing the next iteration: [MetroRail: Web API Design, Building, and Documentation][metrorail-web-api].

 ## Context